kshashkina/FileManagementSystem/README.md

 The client sends "GET filename" to request file content.
 The server responds with the content of the specified file.
 ####  PUT Command Handling:
-The client sends "PUT filename" to request file creation.
+The client sends "PUT filename" to request file copying to the server.
 The server responds with a success or failure message.
 ####  INFO Command Handling:
 The client sends "INFO filename" to request file information.